 There are five designations which together form the MPA network in England:

 The Joint Nature Conservation Committee have launched an interactive map to display UK Marine Protected Areas (MPAs).

-Natural England's Conservation Advice packages will show you how to determine whether your proposal will have an impact on a MPA, they have produced 'Guidance on navigating and using the MPA Conservation Advice packages on the Designated Sites System (DSS)' that explains how to find and use this advice.
+Natural England's Conservation Advice packages will show you how to determine whether your proposal will have an impact on a MPA.
+In September 2019 they published documents on how to use these Packages for Environmental Assessments; MCZ Assessment Process and Component Flowcharts; and HRA Process and Component Flowcharts.

 SSSIs are the country's very best wildlife and geological sites.
 Natural England has responsibility for identifying and protecting the SSSIs in England under the Wildlife and Countryside Act 1981 (as amended).
 This legislation gives Natural England powers to ensure better protection and management of SSSIs and safeguard their existence into the future.
 Owners and occupiers of SSSI's have a duty to notify Natural England and gain their consent if they want to change the way in which the SSSI is managed or wish to undertake works or development.

 Use Natural England's Designated Sites System to search for the locations of MPAs and SSSIs.